 Notes: Required of all Spanish majors.
-Prerequisite(s): SPN 201 or equivalent.

 An expansion of Spanish language skills developed with exercises in conversation, oral comprehension, composition based on cultural and literary readings.
 All skills (reading, writing, listening, and speaking), as well as the three basic fields (grammar, literature, and culture) will be emphasized during the course.